By Zakeh

 Critical Frictions

-- Technical touch-registration issues on modern iOS devices
+- Touch-input responsiveness issues on large-screen devices

 Growth Levers